-Planning and environmental compliance costs can be counted toward the matching share up to 18 months prior to the Federal authorization date8.
+Planning and environmental compliance costs can be counted toward the matching share up to 18 months prior to the Federal authorization date.

-Contributions to the Matching Share must be necessary and reasonable for the accomplishment of the project and comply with the requirements of 2 CFR 200.3069 and the "General Principles for Cost Eligibility."
+Contributions to the Matching Share must be necessary and reasonable for the accomplishment of the project and comply with the requirements of 2 CFR 200.306 and the "General Principles for Cost Eligibility."
 Eligible Sources of Matching Share include:

 - Cash: Donations and other eligible matching grant funds. - Force Account (Payroll of applicant): Itemize by job title or project assignment.
 At the time of the reimbursement request, grant recipients will be required to document time worked, tasks, pay ratio and payment (including components and percentage of fringe benefit rate).
-Note: Fringe benefit rate cannot exceed the Federal rate for that fiscal year. - Professional Services: The value of services provided by professional and technical personnel and - Supplies and Materials: The value of items warehoused (not yet installed) with current market prices at the time they are obtained. - Volunteer Labor: Skilled and professional labor can be computed at the job rate.
-The value for labor (unskilled labor and work performed by professionals or skilled laborers in an area outside of their area of expertise) of an adult (18 and over) donating time to a project may be computed up to the amount indicated for New York State at http://www.independentsector.org/volunteer time.
+Note: Fringe benefit rate cannot exceed the Federal rate for that fiscal year. - Professional Services: The value of services provided by professional and technical personnel and consultants. - Supplies and Materials: The value of items warehoused (not yet installed) with current market prices at the time they are obtained. - Volunteer Labor: Skilled and professional labor can be computed at the job rate.
+The value for labor (unskilled labor and work performed by professionals or skilled laborers in an area outside of their area of expertise) of an adult (18 and over) donating time to a project may be computed up to the amount indicated for New York State at https://independentsector.org/resource/value-of-volunteer-time/.
 (For example, a lawyer donating legal services may compute the value based on the standard billing rate, but the value for the same lawyer donating time landscaping will be calculated up to the amount identified as the Value of Volunteer Time for New York State.) - Equipment Usage/Donation: Compute the value according to its fair market rental value in the project location.
-Must use approved standard equipment usage rates (See Appendix F: Payment Documentation for Local Assistance Grants).
+Must use approved standard equipment usage rates (See Appendix F: Payment Documentation for Local Assistance Grants). - Real Property: The Fair Market Value of all property acquired or donated, based on an appraisal performed in accordance with The Uniform Standards of Professional Appraisal Practice (USPAP) and the Uniform Act.

-8 23 U.S.C.
+&lt;sup>9 23 U.S.C.
 206(h)(1)(C)